jvkersch/vpsearch/paper.md

 Similarity search is a central task in computational biology, and in genomics in particular.
-In genomics, similarity search usually takes the following form: given an unknown nucleotide or protein sequence (the query), what are the most similar known sequences in a given database?
-In this context, similarity search is important for taxonomic determination, to establish phylogeny, or to annotate sequences and genes with functional information.
+In genomics, similarity search usually takes the following form: given an unknown nucleotide or protein sequence (the query), what are the most similar sequences in a given database of known sequences?
+In this context, similarity search is important for taxonomic determination, to establish phylogenetic relationships, or to annotate sequences and genes with functional information.
 With the advent of easily accessible high-throughput sequencing technologies, the amount of available genomic data continues to grow rapidly, and the demands for computationally efficient and accurate similarity search implementations have increased accordingly.

 Over the years, a number of tools for similarity search have improved upon the venerable BLAST [@1990-blast] in terms of lookup speed and accuracy.
 Some of